 Stand still and wait without needing to be tied up.
 Useful if there is nowhere convenient to tie your horse or you just want to quickly pop out into his field and check him, pick out his feet or brush him.

-Also helps when mounting and dismounting.
+Also useful when mounting and dismounting.

 Teach your horse to happily accept those inevitable treatments and procedures BEFORE you actually have to do them.